aakash-pamnani/ADB-QR/README.md

 Connect Your android phone by entering pairing Code.

-    - Go to Settings>Developer Options>Wireless Debugging>Connect With Pairing Qode.
+    - Go to Settings>Developer Options>Wireless Debugging>Connect With Pairing Code.
     - In vscode press ctrl+shift+p and run ADB Qr: Connect With Pairing Code
     - Wait for device Scanning.
     - Select your device from the list.